 For this, you will need a Git client installed and set up to your liking.
 Our screenshot shows Github Desktop, but other clients are available.

-Simply clone the URL which Emscripten give you into an empty folder of your choice on your computer:
+Simply clone the URL which the Emscripten guide says to use into an empty folder of your choice on your computer:

-You can set the "Local path" wherever you want, but we would of course recommend a short path and somewhere easy to remember and locate later on.
+You can set the "Local path" to be whatever you want, but we would of course recommend a short path and somewhere easy to remember and locate later on.

 Once the clone operation is complete you can close your git client.